reschjonas/QuantHide/TECHNICAL_OVERVIEW.md

 ## Conclusion

-Kyber combines post-quantum cryptography with steganography to provide a secure communication method resistant to both current and future threats.
+QuantCrypt combines post-quantum cryptography with steganography to provide a secure communication method resistant to both current and future threats.
 By leveraging the NIST-selected MLKEM-1024 algorithm, the Krypton cipher, and LSB steganography, it offers robust protection for sensitive communications.

 This application demonstrates how post-quantum cryptographic primitives can be integrated into practical applications, providing a bridge to the post-quantum future of secure communications.